Skip to Main ContentWright Library Princeton Theological Seminary

 Below are four highlighted aggregate databases with search tips to begin your research.
 Below that is a quick guide to using eBooks at Princeton Seminary and beyond.
 To the left of this box, you will find a list of the departments here at the seminary.
 Clicking on their names will take you to a curated list of subject specific databases to further your research.

 Wright Library also has a print reference collection of over 10,000 books.
-For questions about these resources, or support with your research, please email or book an appointment with the Reference Librarian.
+For questions about these resources, or support with your research, please email or book a reference appointment

 Aggregate databases